kartonfarkas/api_docs/source/suite/emails/update_email_source.rst

    * - filterId, contactlistId
      - int
      -
-     - at least one property must be sent and must not be 0 (zero).
+     - At least one property must be sent and must not be 0 (zero).
 If both are sent, only one must be different from 0 (zero)

 JSON Payload Example
 --------------------